- 2

 Prep Time 15'

-Our dark chocolate mousse with clementines is certainly one of our favorite sea buckthorn dessert recipes of all time.
+Our dark chocolate mousse with clementines is certainly one of our favourite sea buckthorn dessert recipes of all time.
 It’s so decadent we can hardly believe that it is made with no dairy or refined sugar…

 Mousse made healthy